SOFTS-Raw sugar futures slip; cocoa, coffee also down

-LONDON, Sept 29 (Reuters) - Raw sugar futures on ICE fell slightly on Friday as the market slipped further from a recent 12-year high, while cocoa and coffee prices also eased.
+LONDON, Sept 29 (Reuters) - Raw sugar futures on ICE fell sharply on Friday as the market slipped further from a recent 12-year high, while cocoa and coffee prices also eased.

 SUGAR